NLnetLabs/nsd-manual/source/running/logging.rst

 =======

 NSD does not provide any DNS logging.
 We believe that this is a separate task and has to be done independently from the core operation.
-This consciously is not part of NSD itself in order to keep NSD focused and minimise its complexity.
+This decision was taken in order to keep NSD focused and minimise its complexity.
 It is better to leave logging and tracing to separate dedicated tools.
+Do note, however, that NSD can be compiled with support for DNSTAP (see ``nsd.conf(5)``).

 The `CAIDA dnsstat tool <https://www.caida.org/catalog/software/dnsstat/>`_ can easily be configured and/or modified to suit local statistics requirements